 DUIs carry harsh penalties in the state of Arizona.
 If a minor is convicted of a DUI, they will likely spend at least some time in jail along with a fine and suspension of their driver’s license.

 Prescription painkillers and marijuana are frequently the drugs of choice for juveniles who are charged with drug possession.
 This is due, in part, to how readily available these drugs are to young people.
 Most of the time, even a juvenile offender will be charged with a felony for drug possession.
-If they do not fight the accusations with a drug crimes attorney or they are convicted, they may face time in prison.
+If they do not fight the accusations with an attorney who defends the possession of drugs and they are convicted, they may face time in prison.
 Minors frequently don’t realize that they don’t have to be carrying the drugs to be charged with possession.
 If the drugs are located in places that are considered to belong to them, such as in their backpack, locker at school, or bedroom, they will be charged with drug possession.